Time-periodic branched transport: Notation and Background

 A strongly measurable $F: [0, 1]\to V$ is \emph{Bochner integrable} if there exists a sequence of simple functions $\{F_i\}_{i\in \N}$ such that In that case we define $\int_0^1 F[t]dt:=\lim_{i\to\infty}\int_0^1 F_i[t]dt\in V$ as the Bochner integral of $F$.

 Finally, we define for a strongly measurable $F: [0, 1]\to V$ and $1\leq p\leq \infty$, the norm

 and the \emph{Lebesgue-Bochner space}

 identifying functions that are equal almost everywhere on $[0, 1]$.
 We will write simply $L^p$ to denote the case $V=\R$.
-Since most of our Lebesgue-Bochner spaces will consist of strongly measurable functions with domain $[0, 1]$ equipped with Lebesgue measure, we have suppressed this in the notation.
-However, we will have use later for Lebesgue-Bochner (and Sobolev versions, see below) spaces whose domain is $\R$ instead of $[0, 1]$, these are defined by an obvious generalization of the definition above, and we will always specify the domain in the notation, writing, e.g. $L^p(\R; V)$ in this case.
-We will write $\mathcal{L}^d$ for Lebesgue measure on $\R^d$. \end{defin}
+Since most of our Lebesgue-Bochner spaces will consist of strongly measurable functions with domain $[0, 1]$ equipped with Lebesgue measure, we will usually suppress this in the notation.
+However, we will have use later for Lebesgue-Bochner (and Sobolev versions, see below) spaces whose domains are $\R$ instead of $[0, 1]$, these are defined by an obvious generalization of the definition above, and we will always specify the domain in the notation, writing, e.g. $L^p(\R; V)$ in this case.
+Finally, $L^p_{loc}(\R; V)$ denotes strongly measurable $V$-valued functions whose restriction to any compact interval $I$ belongs to $L^p(I; V)$. \end{defin}

-Our main setting will be on certain vector-valued \emph{Sobolev spaces}. \begin{defin} If $V$ is a Banach space and $F\in L^1(\R; V)$ recall the \emph{weak derivative} of $F$ on $\R$ is an $F'\in L^1(\R; V)$ satisfying
+Our main setting will be on certain vector-valued \emph{Sobolev spaces}. \begin{defin} If $V$ is a Banach space and $F\in L^1_{loc}(\R; V)$ recall the \emph{weak derivative} of $F$ on $\R$ is an $F'\in L^1_{loc}(\R; V)$ satisfying

 for all $\eta\in C^\infty_c(\R)$.

 For $1\leq p\leq \infty$, recall the \emph{Bochner-Sobolev space} $W^{1, p}(\R; V)$ is defined by

 \end{defin} In the special case $V=\meas$, for $\compact\subset \domain$, by an abuse of notation, we will write